Choya5011/Poobar/README.md

 | 3000   | ~220     | yes           |
 | 3600   | ~290     | no            |
 | 3600   | ~340     | yes           |

+Alternatively use the ESLyric preset which is more optimized for memory.

 **Customizing:**
 * Right click panels to see the context menu options for that panel.
 If panel has searchbar or scrollbar preferably right click there to get correct menu.